By Steve Kryworuka

 The second month of 2012 didn’t present new studies.
 However, an incident involving a battery explosion in a personal vaporizer rocked the e-cigarette world and sent the media into a feeding frenzy.

 - A Florida man suffers injuries when the batteries used in his personal vaporizer device explode.
-Full details of the story are never released, coverage of the incident can be found here and here.
+Full details of the story are never released, coverage of the incident can be found here (page since removed) and here.

 - A number of traditional e-cigarette companies do their best to distance their product from the enthusiast product that was likely at the root of the Florida incident.
 Some companies take the opportunity to attack the e-cigarette industry and some vapers alike.